-The literature/humanities requirement is fulfilled by the completion of at least one literature course at Columbia and either an additional literature course or one in the humanities.
+The literature/humanities requirement is fulfilled by the completion of at least one literature course at Columbia and either an additional literature course or a course in the humanities.
 In addition to the rich variety of courses offered by the Department of English and Comparative Literature, students may choose from among the many literature courses found in Columbia's foreign language and literature departments.

-To fulfill the literature requirement, the course must focus exclusively on the study of poetry, fiction, drama, or related genres.
+To fulfill a literature requirement, a course must focus exclusively on the study of poetry, fiction, drama, or related genres.
 Courses on literature in translation, as well as literature courses in foreign languages at the 3000 level or above, may satisfy the literature requirement.
 Courses that focus primarily on literary theory, film, music, creative writing, or other non-literary interdisciplinary topics may not count for the literature requirement, even though they may be taught within the Department of English and Comparative Literature.

 - Art History and Archaeology

 - English and Comparative Literature

 - Germanic Languages

 - Spanish and Portuguese

 *Courses from the Department of History may be counted toward the social science or the humanities requirement, but in no case may more than two courses from one department be used to fulfill Core requirements

 The following interdisciplinary programs offer courses in both humanities and social sciences.
 GS advisors must determine the appropriate category for a course when taken to satisfy a core requirement.

 - American Studies